Ecole Internationale Daniel Chalonge

-This workshop addresses the last developpements in WDM, including the new quantum mechanical framework to galaxy structure
+This workshop addresses the last developpements in WDM, including its distribution function and equation of state, the quantum mechanical framework to galaxy structure

-reproducing in particular the observed galaxy cores and their sizes.
-The workshop puts together astrophysical, cosmological
+reproducing in particular the observed galaxy cores and their sizes and the dwarf galaxies.
+This workshop puts together astrophysical, cosmological,

-and particle WDM, astronomical observations, theory and WDM computational analytical and numerical frameworks
+particle and nuclear WDM, astronomical observations, theory and WDM analytical and numerical frameworks

 which reproduce the observations.
 The Workshop addresses

-as well the experimental search for the WDM particle candidates (keV sterile neutrinos).
+as well the theorical and experimental search for the leading WDM particle candidate: keV sterile neutrinos.

 This Workshop is the

-fourth of a new Chalonge series in Meudon dedicated to Dark Matter.
+Fifth of a new Chalonge series in Meudon dedicated to Warm Dark Matter.